What should I know about my young adult dog?

 Your young adult dog’s reproductive health

 All dogs not intended for breeding should be spayed or neutered.
 There are many benefits to spaying or neutering your dog.
-Sterilized dogs live longer than those that are not.
-The timing of when to spay or neuter your dog is based on factors such as sex and how much your dog is expected to weigh as an adult.
+Sterilized dogs live longer than those left intact.
+The ideal age to spay or neuter your dog is based on factors such as sex and how much your dog is expected to weigh as an adult.
 Talk to your veterinarian to determine the appropriate timeframe to sterilize your dog.
 For those owners who choose to breed, responsible breeding practices should be reviewed.

 Breed-specific information for your young adult dog

-Understanding your young adult dog’s unique needs will help you provide a lifetime of care that will help keep them happy and healthy.
+Understanding your young adult dog’s unique needs will help you provide a lifetime of care so they can thrive.
 Looking for a veterinarian for your dog?
 Find an AAHA-accredited veterinary hospital here.